NSW Health and Medical Research

 3. Inclusive partnership and collaboration: The project will be collective with collaborative working as key to our shared success.
 We will have strong relationships with our partners and be responsive to their feedback.
 Our partners will be:

-healthcare providers: to streamline and performance manage network support for trials, ensure that trial conduct is efficient, and ensure that support costs are covered; minimise bureaucracy and find pragmatic solutions to problems; integrate health research and patient care, and promote a strong research culture.
+a. healthcare providers: to streamline and performance manage network support for trials, ensure that trial conduct is efficient, and ensure that support costs are covered; minimise bureaucracy and find pragmatic solutions to problems; integrate health research and patient care, and promote a strong research culture.

 b. clinical trialists and academics who will drive methods and innovation in delivery